March 9, 2012 · 0 Comments

 Philly Stake is accepting applications for all manner of creative, community-engaged projects.
 The deadline for submissions is March 11 by noon, so check out the call for proposals to apply.

-Tags: accola griefen gallery, art in odd places, bridges 2012, celeste dupuy-spencer, citibank, clayton staples gallery, dave mcshane, gallery 309, gerhard richter, james dupree, jennifer levonian, jesse greenberg, jon foy, jonathan binstock, justin duerr, marc jancou contemporary art, mark bradford, mural, mural arts, nick paparone, nicola midnight st. claire, nyfa, peace is a haiku song, phillies, philly stake, pma, resurrect dead, ryan hinkel, ryan zoghlin, sonia sanchez, the deal, the photo review, the print center, towson university, traction company, victoria burge, video games, with project space, woodmere museum, zoe strauss
+Tags: accola griefen gallery, art in odd places, bridges 2012, celeste dupuy-spencer, citibank, clayton staples gallery, dave mcshane, gallery 309, gerhard richter, james dupree, jennifer levonian, jesse greenberg, jon foy, jonathan binstock, justin duerr, marc jancou contemporary art, mark bradford, mural, mural arts, nick paparone, nicola midnight st. claire, nyfa, peace is a haiku song, phillies, philly stake, pma, resurrect dead, ryan hinkel, ryan zoghlin, sonia sanchez, the deal, the print center, towson university, traction company, victoria burge, video games, with project space, woodmere museum, zoe strauss